openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 - `istio-csr` agent can be used only with supported version of `OpenShift Service Mesh`.
 Please refer `Version Skew Strategy` section for more details.
+- Removing `istiocsr.operator.openshift.io` CR object will not remove `istio-csr` agent deployment.
+But will only stop the reconciliation of kubernetes resources created for agent deployment.
+(Note: This will be a limitation for TechPreview and will be re-evaluated for GA)

 ## Proposal